In quick reversal, Trump threatens shutdown over border wall

 A shutdown could backfire on Trump if voters blame Republicans for any federal government service disruptions.

-“It doesn’t benefit anybody, certainly not Republicans,” Senator Jeff Flake said.
+“It doesn’t benefit anybody, certainly not Republicans,” Republican Senator Jeff Flake said.

-House Republicans said that while they talked about spending bills at their Capitol Hill meeting, there was no explicit discussion of Trump’s wall.

-House Speaker Paul Ryan “encouraged everybody to make sure that we get through September without a lot of problems,” Representative Bill Flores said.
-He added that there was likely to be a continuing resolution approved to fund a small part of government while lawmakers finish their work.

-Reporting by Susan Heavey; Editing by Bernadette Baum and Tom Brown
+Additional reporting by Susan Heavey and Eric Beech; editing by Bernadette Baum, Tom Brown and Diane Craft